zaphosting/docs/docs/dedicated-linux-ssh-server.md

 ---
 id: dedicated-linux-ssh-server
-title: "Dedicated Server: Installation of SSH"
+title: "Installation of SSH"
-description: "Discover how to securely install and manage SSH servers on Linux VPS to ensure safe remote access and enhanced server protection → Learn more now"
+description: "Discover how to securely install and manage SSH servers on Linux server to ensure safe remote access and enhanced server protection → Learn more now"
 sidebar_label: Install SSH
 services:
+  - vserver
   - dedicated
 ---